-Fabio Aricò is a Lecturer in Macroeconomics.
+Fabio Aricò is a Senior Lecturer in Macroeconomics.
 He studied at the University of Pavia (Italy) and continued his postgraduate education at the University of Warwick, where he was awarded his MSc and PhD in Economics as well as a Postgraduate Award in Learning and Teaching in Higher Education.
 Prior to joining UEA, Fabio worked as Teaching Fellow at the University of Warwick, as Visiting Professor at Vanderbilt University, and as a Lecturer at the University of St Andrews where he currently holds a position as Honorary Research Fellow.
 Fabio is a labour economist and his current research interests are focused on Higher Education Economics and on issues in the coordination between the demand and the supply of skills in the labour market.

 For more information about Fabio, please go to his personal website.